neph1/dl4j-kaggle-titanic/README.md

 # dl4j-kaggle-titanic
-My competition entry for kaggle.com's titanic challenge.
+My entry for kaggle.com's titanic challenge.
 It reached 0.794 accuracy (about 0.82 on the test set)

 Updated to work with dl4j 1.0-beta4